 • What was the Result?
 What skill did you utilize or demonstrate?

-Using the CAR acronym, you will be able to answer the proposed question entirely while also demonstrating one of your beneficial talents or skills.
+You can answer the proposed question using the CAR acronym while demonstrating one of your beneficial talents or skills.

 After identifying professional accomplishments or using BDI questions to uncover them, you need to write them in proper sentence format.
 Flesh out the details of the actions you took.